CiscoDevNet/OtelObs/README.md

         terraform apply

-This should deploy all o the components we manually deployed in prior steps.
+This should deploy all of the components we manually deployed in prior steps.

 ### AppD Collector Updates - Fanout to Multiple Observability Backends